cocos/cocos-docs/en/editor/extension/first.md

 export const unload = function() { };
 ```

-The methods defined in `export const methods` will be used as interfaces for operations that will be called across extensions via the [message system](./messages.md) to be called across extensions or to communicate with panels.
+The methods defined in `export const methods` will be used as interfaces for operations that will be called across extensions via the [Message System](./messages.md) to be called across extensions or to communicate with panels.

 The entry program is the main process of the extension and will be loaded during the startup of Cocos Creator.